david-wb/mnist-digits-conv-net/README.md

    ```
    pip install -r requirements.txt
    ```
-2. To train the model, launch the jupyter server with `jupyter notebook` and open `train.ipynb`
+2. Train the model by running the jupyter notebook `train.ipynb`
-3. To start the inference server simply run `start.sh` and go to `localhost:5000` in your browser.
+3. Launch the inference server by running `./start.sh` and go to `localhost:5000` in your browser.
 You can use the file `test.png` in this repo as an inference example.